Warrington Wolves: Northern Union to the First World War: 1895–1918

-The inter war years: 1918–1939
+The inter-war years: 1918–1939

 After the war ended, Warrington took part in the hastily arranged Lancashire League played during 1918–9.
 In the Lancashire League, a runners-up spot was achieved in 1920–1.

 After a bad start to the 1921–22 season, Warrington won 12 out of 13 matches.
 This included an 8–5 victory over the visiting Australasian team of the 1921–22 Kangaroo tour of Great Britain.
-Warrington beat St. Helens Recs and Leigh to reach the final of the Lancashire County Cup.
+Warrington beat St. Helens Recs and Leigh to reach the final of the Lancashire Cup.
 Wire beat Oldham 7–5, despite playing with only 12 men for most of the match after centre Collins sustained a broken collar bone.

 After finish in a record low position of 20th in 1923–4, the club improved to ninth the following season, before finishing second, and securing a first ever top four play-off, in 1925–6.
 Swinton were beaten in the semi-final, but the final against Wigan ended in disappointment.

 After a bad start to the 1927–28 season and a poor previous season, culminating in an all-time low in 1928 when the club suffered its then record defeat 68–14 at Hunslet, Warrington notched up victories over Hull Kingston Rovers, Huddersfield and finally Leeds in the semi-final of the Challenge Cup.
 The final against Swinton was played at Central Park, Wigan, with an estimated 12,000 travelling from the town to watch the match.
 Warrington were beaten 5–3, but a contentious decision could have cost the Wire the match.
 The Kangaroos visited Wilderspool again in 1929, Wire were without five regular players either playing for Lancashire or injured.
 Despite this, Warrington beat the tourists 17–8.